OpenOCL/openocl.github.io/_api/ocl_system.md

       - content: "Size of the control variable.
 Scalar, vector, and matrix valued variables are allowed.
 If a scalar value s is given, the size of the variable will be [s,1].
 Defaults to [1,1]."
         name: size
         type: "int, optional"
       - content: "Default value for the parameter.
-This value can be overwritten when you specify the parameter for OclSolver with solver.setParamter.
+This value can be overwritten when you specify the parameter for OclSolver with solver.setParameter.
 Defaults to unbounded."
         name: v
         type: "numeric, optional"
     returns: ~